Controlling the controllable

 Shortlisting solutions

-The criteria IT decision-makers use to shortlist cybersecurity solutions for further evaluations
+The criteria decision-makers use to shortlist cybersecurity solutions for further evaluations

-It’s no surprise the data reveals pricing and cost-effectiveness carries the most influence when it comes to shortlisting solutions.
-This highlights the commercial realities facing IT leaders tasked with security investments – value is imperative even when protecting critical assets and data.
+It’s no surprise the data reveals pricing and cost-effectiveness carries influence when it comes to shortlisting solutions.
+Cybersecurity leaders face the same commercial realities as everyone else – value is imperative even when protecting critical assets and data.

-With media coverage bottoming out, followed closely by case studies, it’s a clear indication that when moving from the awareness to consideration stage the game changes, and your best chance as a marketer is to gain influence with analyst-focused outreach.
+With media coverage bottoming out, followed closely by case studies, it’s a clear indication that when moving from the awareness to consideration stage the game changes.
+Your best chance as a marketer is to gain influence with analyst-focused outreach.

 How can YOU begin to navigate these muddy waters?

-With stakeholders accessing information across multiple channels, comms strategies need an integrated approach - a holistic communications programme that allows teams to "control the controllables".
+With stakeholders accessing information across multiple channels, comms strategies need an integrated approach that allows teams to "control the controllables".
 This means implementing coordinated public relations, analyst relations, inbound marketing, and content strategies that work together to amplify your messaging and meet your buyers with the right information, at the right point during the buyer journey.

 At Resonance, our holistic communications programmes are designed to help cybersecurity organisations cut through the noise.